-Flying into the jungle city of Manaus with a population of over 2 million, we landed on a runway surrounded by thick forest and swimming humidity.
-Whilst in the taxi to the hotel, my mind questioned whether Manaus was prosperous enough to keep swallowing the jungle inch by inch, or if the forest boundaries would reclaim sections stolen by the city as seen in Africa’s Congo where crumbling towns disappeared into a sea of greenery.
+Flying into the jungle city of Manaus with a population of 2 million, we landed on a runway surrounded by thick forest and humidity.
+I wondered whether Manaus would keep swallowing the jungle, or if the forest would reclaim what was stolen by the city.

-But this is unlikely to happen with Manaus; a buzzing city of dilapidated grandeur where young kids tout the streets and groups of men swat the heat with a cold drink.
-Strolling through the downtown markets amongst a sea of colour and frenetic sights and sounds typically associated with markets, I began to find the cities rhythm.
-I always maintain that a market where locals shop, buy fruit and vegetables, and fish when it comes in fresh off the boats is the perfect introduction to a new place.
-The local market is at the centre of the city and a guttural necessity or business meeting point for the town or city.
+Manaus is a buzzing city of dilapidated grandeur where kids tout the streets, and groups of men swat the heat with a cold drink.
+When strolling the downtown markets, I find the cities rhythm.
+The market place where locals buy fruit, vegetables and fresh fish from the boats is the perfect introduction to a new city.
+It is the centre and a guttural necessity or business meeting point.

-The old and new of Manaus stand proud side by side; the glory of historical events against the backdrop of a future promise.
-Buildings boasting ornate plaster work and gold leaf versus those held together by twisting vines and tree trunks where the jungle refuses to surrender.
+The old and new of Manaus stand proudly side by side; the glory of history against the backdrop of a future promise.
+Buildings boasting ornate plaster work and gold leaf, converge with those held together by vines and tree trunks.

 The Rio Negro – Amazon Rainforest

-The following morning having met our guides and 11 travelling companions in reception, we boarded motorised canoes and made our way towards the Tucano, an 18 passenger boat with ornately crafted wooden cabins and viewing deck, whilst still small enough to manoeuvre the tributaries off the main Rio Negro.
-Departing Manaus we set sail for our 8 day exploration of wildlife, birdlife, the intricacies of the forest and thriving ecosystems within.
-What struck me initially apart from the raging heat were the magnificent vacuous trees stretching towards the heavens, rising out of the black waters of the Rio Negro.
+The following morning having met our guides and 11 travelling companions in reception.
+We boarded motorised canoes for the Tucano, an 18 passenger boat with ornate wooden cabins and viewing deck.
+Large enough for space to move around, yet small enough to manoeuvre the Rio Negro tributaries.
+We set sail for our eight day exploration of wildlife, birdlife, intricacies of the forest and thriving ecosystems.
+Apart from the heat, I was mesmerised by the magnificent vacuous trees, rising out of the black waters of the Rio Negro.

 The forest of the Rio Negro goes by the name Igapó, a word used in Brazil for blackwater-flooded Amazonian forests.
-These forests and similar swamp forests are seasonally inundated with freshwater and have learnt to survive, flooded by the acidic waters of the Rio Negro for 6 months each year.
+They flood seasonally with freshwater and have learnt to survive the acidic waters of the Rio Negro for 6 months.
 It is strange to see trees, plants and the forest stretching towards the light from the depths of the black water.
-Although there was generally a clear path of the Rio Negro, at times it appeared to be a flooded wasteland hidden below the dark waters, busy gathering important life-giving silt and minerals for after the waters had dissipated.

-As electric as wildlife spotting was, for me the most incredible aspects of the trip (beside the guides who could not be faulted with their knowledge and uncanny ability to see animals through the scrub) was the forest itself.
-Spanning as far as the eye could see and a powerhouse of activity and noise, the forest actually breathed and gave off a silent hum which could be felt through the body.
+For me the most incredible aspect of the trip was the forest itself which cascaded as far as the eye could see.
+This powerhouse of activity and noise was so loud it actually gave off a hum.
 The fact it has learnt to survive flooded for 6 months at a time is astounding.
 Every day we would strap on the gaiters and walking boots to forge our track under a carpet of greenery.
-This is when the forest came alive thanks to the knowledge of our guide Sousa that I nicknamed ‘Dr Doolittle’ due to his ability to replicate bird calls.
+This is when the forest came alive thanks to our guide Sousa that I nicknamed ‘Dr Doolittle’ due to his ability to replicate bird calls.

-Seeing the various canopy layers and how each tree works to support those beneath was incredible.
-Where trees had fallen with rotten trunks, these acted as a catalyst for new growth of ferns, mushrooms, vines and an integral chain in the survival of the forest, as well as the animals that live within it.
-We came across a Bullet Ant nest, used in one of the most bizarre coming-of-age rites where indigenous boys become men within the tribal community.
-The boy is fitted with a glove made of Bullet Ants and needs to withstand the pain which is said to be excruciating.
+We came across a Bullet Ant nest, used in one of the most bizarre coming-of-age rites where boys become men within the tribal community.
+The boy is fitted with a glove made of Bullet Ants and needs to withstand the excruciating pain.
 Each any is 2.5 cm long and packs a punch.

-For anyone looking to truly get off the ‘beaten track’, a term used all too frequently these days, or for an unforgettable and experiential trip I cannot recommend an exploration of Brazils mighty Rio Negro enough!
+For anyone looking for an unforgettable trip, I cannot recommend Brazils mighty Rio Negro enough!